mrincodi/bookworm-solver/README.md

 Description:

-There is a game called Bookworm (https://en.wikipedia.org/wiki/Bookworm_(video_game), https://kbhgames.com/game/bookworm-online).
+There is a game called Bookworm (https://en.wikipedia.org/wiki/Bookworm_(video_game), https://kbhgames.com/game/bookworm-online) by Pop Cap.
 The game is about finding out the longest contiguous words in English on a board full of letters.
 My solution reads the screen, finds out the longest word and clicks the screen in the right places as to form that word.

 The solution follows this sequence:
 - Pass dictionary text file to trie.